gaepdit/app-library/README.md

 A [value object](https://www.martinfowler.com/bliki/ValueObject.html) is a compound of properties, such as an address or date range, that are comparable based solely on their values rather than their references.
 The properties of a value object are typically stored with its parent class, not as a separate record with its own ID.
 Value objects should be treated as immutable.
-When deriving from `ValueObject`, you must provide a `GetEqualityComponents()` method to define which properties to use to determine equality.
+When deriving from `ValueObject`, you must override the `GetEqualityComponents()` method to define which properties to use to determine equality.

 Example usage: